How Maternity, Paternity & Parental Leave Work in Quebec: What Parents need to Know

 Great question: yes, you can, and we love that.

-Earning income while receiving QPIP benefits is allowed up to a certain amount per week, but it can affect your benefit payments if you exceed the permitted amount.
 You need to contact QPIP to figure out the exact amount you are entitled to earn without affecting your benefits.
 Any amount earned over what is permitted will be deducted from your benefit payment.

-Hot tip: you can choose to skip a week of benefits if you know you will earn more income.
 For side hustle moms, this flexibility is powerful when used carefully.

 Common traps that cost parents money